-We’ve pulled together a few tips to help you manage your physical, mental and social health while working from home or self-isolating and practicing social distancing.
+We’ve pulled together a few tips to help you manage your physical, mental and social health while working from home.

 Structure makes us feel we have some type of control and stability in our life, which is especially important during times of uncertainty.
 Maintaining a daily routine can help decrease anxiety and depression.
 Your daily routine should include times for productivity, learning, self-care, relaxation and socialization.